Earning Credit through Equivalency, Challenge, External Credentials, Post Secondary Credit and Independent Directed Studies

 For the purpose of determining equivalency, comparison of courses may be based on factors such as the following:

-- comparison of learning outcomes
+- comparison of learning standards

 - comparison of general subject matter